Malayankunju: Music

-The original songs and background score were composed by A. R. Rahman.
-The first single "Cholappenne" sung by Vijay Yesudas was released on 12 July 2022, the second title "Mannum Niranje" sung by Swetha Mohan was released on 19 July 2022 and the third song "Ponni Makale" sung by Padma Bhushan Dr. K. S. Chithra, is just a film version & not included in the album.
+The original songs and background score were composed by A. R. Rahman, returning to the Malayalam film industry after 20 years.
+The first single "Cholappenne" sung by Vijay Yesudas was released on 12 July 2022, the second title "Mannum Niranje" sung by Swetha Mohan was released on 19 July 2022 and the third song "Ponni Makale" sung by Chithra is a film version and not included in the album.